 The Smithsonian Institution's National Air and Space Museum has the the largest collection of historic air and spacecraft in the world.
-Your kids will think this place is out of this world literally and it's free!
+Visitors can learn about the history of NASA, the Apollo missions, the Hubble Telescope, the history of aviation and more.

 The National Air and Space Museum is a fun place to easily spend a few hours in.
 The simulator rides, the IMAX movie theater with its rotating roster of superbly produced movies and the walk through the amazing history of this country's love affair with flight and space exploration is enough to keep children and parents satisfied and engaged for the good part of the day.
 Don't be surprised if you end up making a repeat visit during your stay in Washington, D.C.

 this place is incredible from the moment you walk in.
 Space ships, satellites, space stations and airplanes all around you.
 They are actual, real used air craft and you can get very close and even walk into some of them.
 This museum was very crowded even on a Sunday but there is plenty of room.
 We never waited more than a few minutes to go inside any of the exhibits.
 The gift shop is 3 stories!
 We didn't see everything so we will go back sometime.
 This isn't even the only air and space museum, there is another one near Dulles airport!
 Some of the displays were a bit outdated, but the kid did not notice because he was just amazed by the giant full size airplanes hanging from the ceiling.
 Really cool, do not skip this place!
 And, again, it's free!